The values underpinning everything we do in school are:

 We also promote 'British Values', which are defined by the government as democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.

-The curriculum at Crown Wood Primary School strives to promote the highest achievement by all pupils through a purposeful context, a 'hands on', experiential and creative approach.
+The curriculum at Crown Wood Primary School strives to promote the highest achievement by all pupils through a purposeful context and a 'hands on' approach that allows the children to find out about the world beyond their locality and personal experience.
 The aims of our school curriculum are:

 - To enable all children to learn and develop their skills to the best of their ability;